evidence-dev/evidence/sites/docs/pages/core-concepts/themes/index.md

 ## Migration

-To enable themes in an Evidence application created before v((TODO THEMES RELEASE SEMVER)), add the the following to your `evidence.config.yaml`:
+To enable dark mode in an Evidence application created before v((TODO THEMES RELEASE SEMVER)), add the the following to your `evidence.config.yaml`:

 ```yaml
 appearance: